-- First Aid assessments have been made and are reviewed for each site in the Company. - First Aid Boxes are provided at various locations throughout the workplace and are checked periodically to ensure that they are adequately stocked. - A number of staff in each department have been trained in administering First Aid and a list showing trained staff is on display in each workplace. - A Mental Health First Aider is also available in the Company through the HSQE Manager.
+- First Aid assessments have been made and are reviewed for each site in the Company. - First Aid Boxes are provided at various locations throughout the workplace and are checked periodically to ensure that they are adequately stocked. - A number of staff have been trained in administering First Aid and a list showing trained staff is on display in each workplace - A Mental Health First Aider is also available in the Company.